deadpool2794/netflix-gpt/README.md

 - Custom Hooks for fetching movies and trailers
 - movieSlice for movie data from TMDB API
 - Added MovieList and MovieCard
+- Added AI page that helps users with movie suggestions

 #### Features